Gidhaur, Bihar: Festivals

 Durga-puja of Gidhaur is very famous.
 It is celebrated with much fun-fare and religious way.

 A folk-line related to Durga-puja of Gidhaur is Kali hai kalkatte ki, Durga hai patsande ki, describes the popularity of it.
 Thousands of people visit Durga mandir in Navratri.

 Laxmi Puja is celebrated after the fifth day of Dasami (the last day of Navratri).
 A month-long mela is held adjacent to Durga mandir to facilitate rural entertainment.
 A large variety of trees are sold, making this festival very environmentally friendly.

 In addition to it, Holi, Diwali, Chhath puja, Eid, Muharram, and Ramnavmi are widely celebrated.

 Sports

 Football is very popular and is played daily in Kumar Surendra Singh Stadium.
 Every year a major football tournament is organised.
 Cricket is also played by most children.
-There is a regional center of sports authority of India, where sportspersons train for athletics, bollyball, basketball, football etc.
+There is a regional center of sports authority of India, where sportspersons train for athletics, volleyball, basketball, football etc.

 Maharaja of Gidhaur Chandrachud Singh was a member of Bihar cricket team in one-day match played at Keenan Stadium Jamshedpur against English team Lord Tennyson's XI on 29 December 1937.